• Published July 7, 2024

 2. Facilitate routine contact across social identities.

-One of the simplest and best established strategies to decrease bias and stereotyping is to cultivate contact between people from different social identity groups to increase collaboration across boundaries where you can.
-Consider which social identity groups do not often interact in your current work structure, and how you might arrange more opportunities for connection (e.g., projects, social events, retreats, or team-building activities).
-Relationship-building starts with empathy and inclusion, and they’re imperatives for diversity initiatives.
+One of the simplest and best established strategies to decrease bias and stereotyping is to cultivate contact between people from different social identity groups to increase opportunities for collaboration across boundaries wherever you can.
+Consider which social identity groups do not often interact in your current work structure, and how you might arrange more chances for connection (e.g., cross-functional projects, social events, retreats, or team-building activities).
+Relationship-building starts with showing empathy and genuine interest in including others, and leaders should keep this in mind to build belonging at work.

-3. Use your understanding of social identities to elevate equity at your organization.
+3. Use your understanding of social identity to elevate equity at your organization.

-Leveraging your understanding of social identities can help you reveal opportunities to elevate equity and lead with compassion.
+Leading with compassion and understanding social identity can help reveal opportunities to elevate equity.
 Equity is about giving people the resources they need to succeed (which is different from equality, which is about giving everyone the same resources).
-Equity is an important factor when considering diversity and inclusion in organizations, because without a focus on equity first, diversity & inclusion initiatives may be less effective and can even seem tone-deaf.
+Organizational diversity & inclusion initiatives can be less effective if they don’t lead with equity first.

-For example, when creating a new HR policy, examine how it may impact people with different combinations of social identities at your organization.
-Pay special attention to social identities that may be underrepresented or historically oppressed.
-For example you might ask, How might this new remote work policy impact people of color?
+For example, when creating a new HR policy, examine how it may impact people differently at your organization based on different combinations of social identities.
+Pay special attention to social identities that may be underrepresented or historically oppressed or underestimated.
+For example you might ask, How might this new hybrid work policy impact people of color?
 Caregivers?
 Disabled people?
 Non-binary team members?
 Older workers without college educations?

-If it seems like the policy could create an additional burden on certain groups, consider how you could adjust it, and be sure to check with people who have social identities likely to be impacted.
-Inviting them to share their input directly, and listening to understand their perspectives (while providing psychological safety) can go a long way.
+If it seems like the policy could create an additional burden on certain groups, consider how you could adjust it, and be sure to check with others who have social identities likely to be impacted.
+Inviting them to share their input directly, and actively listening to understand their perspectives can go a long way toward attracting, retaining, and engaging talent at your organization.

 Ready to Take the Next Step?